huggingface/blog/fine-tune-whisper.md

 Common Voice is a series of crowd-sourced datasets where speakers record text from Wikipedia in various languages.
-We'll use the latest edition of the Common Voice dataset ([version 11](https://huggingface.co/datasets/mozilla-foundation/common_voice_11_0)). for this notebook.
+We'll use the latest edition of the Common Voice dataset ([version 11](https://huggingface.co/datasets/mozilla-foundation/common_voice_11_0)).
 As for our language, we'll fine-tune our model on [_Hindi_](https://en.wikipedia.org/wiki/Hindi), an Indo-Aryan language spoken in northern, central, eastern, and western India.
 Common Voice 11.0 contains approximately 12 hours of labelled Hindi data, 4 of which are held-out test data.

-Let's head to the Hub and view the dataset page for Common Voice: [mozilla-foundation/common_voice_11_0](https://huggingface.co/datasets/mozilla-foundation/common_voice_11_0)
+Let's head to the Hub and view the dataset page for Common Voice: [mozilla-foundation/common_voice_11_0](https://huggingface.co/datasets/mozilla-foundation/common_voice_11_0).

 The first time we view this page, we'll be asked to accept the terms of use.
 After that, we'll be given full access to the dataset.